LuoUndergradXJTU/TwiBot-22/descriptions/sub-communities.md

-## Statistics of 10 sub communities
+## Statistics of 10 sub-communities

 To evaluate the generalization ability of existing Twitter bot detection approaches, we identify 10 sub-communities in the TwiBot-22 network.
 Here is the statistics of 10 sub communities.
 For more details, please refer to the [TwiBot-22 paper]().